developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Kubernetes Masterclass For Beginners/Section 02/README.md

     - And master is exposing some **ports**.

 - You can see the file from:ish `C:\Users\ScoopiDoo\.kube`
-    - There will be `kind` cluster configuration file, and you can see the docker `docker network` mapping the same port.
+    - There cluster configuration file, and you can see the docker `docker network` mapping are the same port.

-- This will usually be created by file.
+- This will usually be created with some tool.
+In this example we created with **kind**.

-- You can see the cluster configuration with command: `kubectl version --output==yaml` with this you can talk the cluster master.
+- You can see the cluster configuration with **kubectl** command: `kubectl version --output==yaml` with this **k8** can talk the cluster master.

 <img src="kubectlConfig.PNG" alt="alt text" width="500"/>